gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 As Nuu Ciy's assistant scrubbed streaks of blood off the doctress's arms, the captain turned to Thomas.
 "So there was no warning at all?"

 Thomas shook his head.
 "None.
-As I said before---twice, I believe---we were still a gallop from town.
+As I said before—twice, I believe—we were still a gallop from town.
 They must have hidden siege bows in the trees by the road."
 The pattern on his jacket shifted up and down in a nod of agreement.